chef/automate/components/docs-chef-io/content/automate/ha_destroy.md

     weight = 220
 +++

-Follow any of the step to destroy terraform or infrastructure created while deploying Chef Automate High Availability (HA) using AWS or Bare-metal model.
+Follow any of the step to destroy terraform or infrastructure created while deploying Chef Automate High Availability (HA) using AWS or on-premises model.

-- If the *provision-infra* command fails, execute the following command to clear the space utilized by this command before it fails, execute the command:
+- If the *provision-infra* command fails, execute the following command to clear the space utilized by this command before it fails:

 `for i in 1;do i=$PWD;cd /hab/a2_deploy_workspace/terraform/;terraform destroy -state=/hab/a2_deploy_workspace/terraform/destroy/aws/terraform.tfstate;cd $i;done`